 A Christmas tree filled with tinsel, indeed looking like glittering icicles.
 Very old-school as many people nowadays prefer baubles over tinsel. / © Unsplash

-The tradition of another famous Christmas tree has its origins in the Second World War the tree on Trafalgar Square in London always comes from Norway.
+The tradition of another famous Christmas tree has its origins in the Second World War: the tree on Trafalgar Square in London always comes from Norway.
+It is meant to commemorate the joint struggle of the two countries against Nazi Germany.

 During Christmas time